The Perfect Paris in 4 Days Itinerary for First Timers

 Another nearby option is Linette, which dishes up all your favorite French plates.
 Order a spread of Burgundy snails and a glass of wine while you pick your main and you’ll know you’re in Paris!
 Linette’s closest metro is Champ de Mars.

-Trocadéro (sunrise)
+Trocadero (sunrise)

 At some point during your 4 days in Paris, you should experience the city at first light.
-My ultimate recommendation for watching the sunrise in Paris is at the terrace of Trocadéro.
+My ultimate recommendation for watching the sunrise in Paris is on the terrace of Trocadéro.
 Located across the Seine in a direct line of sight from the Eiffel Tower, you get some of the best views of the icon.

 You can expect to have the entire area practically to yourself if you come here for sunrise, which is great for flexing your photography skills.
 You can also look forward to a peaceful wander through the Jardins du Trocadéro.